ddorn/cozy-discord-bot/readme.md

-# EPFL Discord Bot
+# Cozy Discord Bot

-Actually does not do much, except run an interpreter for the owner.
+Doesn't do much yet, except run an interpreter for the owner.
 To see an interesting bot, got to [tfjm-discord-bot](https://gitlab.com/ddorn/tfjm-discord-bot)

 ### Install and run